kexiZeroing/FE-Learning-notes/knowledge/css/images.md

 AVIF outperformed both JPEG and WebP.
 Companies like Netflix and Facebook want AVIF to become an image format standard on the web.
 They provided numerous visual examples that showed how AVIF was a preferred image format compared to JPEG.
 It’s currently only supported by Chrome.
 Hopefully AVIF won’t take ten years to get adopted by all major browsers like it did for WebP.
 Regardless, webmasters can use the AVIF image format now by using the same `srcset` attribute used for WebP.

 ## Responsive images
+This is where the `img` tag's `sizes` and `srcset` attributes come to into play.
+The TL;DR of these attributes is that it allows you to tell the browser different versions of your image for different screen widths and what size the image should be for a given set of media queries.

 ```html
 <!-- Different sizes -->
 <img srcset="elva-fairy-480w.jpg 480w,